sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/11_preprocessor.md

         Tokenizer* m_tokenizer;
 };
 ```
-Now that we've established the `ASSERT` macro, it would be useful to annotate references to it as we sprinkle asserts throughout the codebase.
+Now that we've established the `ASSERT` macro, it would be useful to annotate references to it as we sprinkle asserts throughout our hypothetical codebase.
 ```cpp
 #define ASSERT(EXPRESSION, MESSAGE, ...) \
     do { \